LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/socialconnect-user-guide.md

 ## Agent experience

-Contact center agents will interact with customers as they typically would in LiveEngage with any other messaging channel.
+Contact center agents will interact with customers as they typically would in the Conversational Cloud with any other messaging channel.
 Additionally, social specific capabilities will be available via the SocialConnect agent widget.

 ## Agent workspace transcript